ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 ## Authenticating APIs using JWT

 Ktor supports [JWT (JSON Web Tokens)](https://jwt.io/), which is a mechanism for authenticating json-encoded payloads.
-It is useful to create stateless authenticated API in a standard way with client libraries in a myriad of languages.
+It is useful to create stateless authenticated APIs in a standard way, since there are client libraries for it in a myriad of languages.

-Ktor will handle `Authorization: Bearer <JWT-TOKEN>`
+This feature will handle `Authorization: Bearer <JWT-TOKEN>`.

-Ktor has a couple of classes to use the JWT Payload as Credential or as Principal.
+Ktor has a couple of classes to use the JWT Payload as `Credential` or as `Principal`.

 ```kotlin
 class JWTCredential(val payload: Payload) : Credential